A viewer on our youtube channel sent me an interesting question:

 I sent a response that I’d like to share here:

 Tony and I were interested in making games for a long time.
-We worked on some game projects together in College (over the internet) and we both made games for a computer science class in high school.
+We worked on some projects together in College (over the internet).
 I always regarded it as a long shot, but Tony was the one who held onto it and kept telling me “No, we can do this.”

 After college, I applied to a ton of game studios as a programmer and got shot down.
 Then I got super lucky and it turned out my mom knew someone who knew one of the owners at Insomniac.
 That got me an interview for a testing position and BAM, I was in.
 Then, when Tony came back from Boston, I recommended him for another test position that had opened up and that got us started.